daattali/beautiful-jekyll/README.md

 - ### How do I move the blog to another page instead of having it on the home page?

   The default style of Beautiful Jekyll is to feature the blog feed on the front page.
 For some sites that's not the ideal structure, and you may want to have a separate dedicated page for the blog posts.
-To have the blog hosted on a different URL (for example at `<mysite.com>/blog`), copy the `index.html` file into a folder with the same name as the desired page (for example, to `blog/index.html`), and in the `_config.yml` file you need to add a parameter `paginate_path: "/<page name>/page:num/"` (for example `paginate_path: "/blog/page:num/"`).
+To have the blog hosted on a different URL (for example at `<mysite.com>/blog`), copy the `index.html` file into a folder with the same name as the desired page (for example, to `blog/index.html`), and in the `_config.yml` file you need to add a setting `paginate_path: "/<page name>/page:num/"` (for example `paginate_path: "/blog/page:num/"`).

 - ### How do I use math equations in my posts?